-Prerequisite(s): HVA1044 and HVA120 with a grade of C or higher.
+Prerequisite(s): HVA1044 and HVA120 with a grade of C or higher or with instructor approval.
 Students will gain the knowledge of refrigerant and oil chemistry and management, understand the recovery, recycling, reclaiming, and retrofitting methods that are required by EPA.
 Students will become 608 Universal certified in handling and purchasing refrigerants.